Daisuke Nanba: Toranomon incident

 The assassination attempt, known as the Toranomon incident, took place on December 27, 1923, at the Toranomon intersection between Akasaka Palace and the Diet of Japan in downtown Tokyo, Japan.
 Crown Prince and Regent Hirohito was on his way to the opening of the 48th Session of the Imperial Diet when Nanba fired a small pistol at his carriage.
 The bullet shattered a window on the carriage, injuring a chamberlain, but Hirohito was unharmed.

 Prosecution, execution and aftermath

 Although Nanba claimed he was rational (a view agreed upon in the court records), he was proclaimed insane to the public.
 On November 13, 1924, he was found guilty of high treason at an extraordinary session of the Supreme Court of Japan.
 When Chief Justice Yokota of the Supreme Court condemned Nanba to death, Nanba defiantly yelled back: "Long live the Communist Party of Japan!"
 He was executed by hanging two days later at Ichigaya Prison.

-His father and his married sister exiled themselves to Java, Dutch East Indies in order to escape the disgrace which Nanba, by his act, had brought upon the family.
+His father and his married sister exiled themselves to Java in the Dutch East Indies to escape the disgrace which Nanba, by his act, had brought upon the family.
 The family reportedly changed its name to "Kurokawa".